How to choose the right frame material for eyeglasses?

-While each of these materials offers a distinct look, it could be hard to decide which one is the best option for you.
+While each material offers a distinct look, it could be hard to decide which one is the best option for you.
 Decisions related to buying prescription glasses should be taken while keeping your lifestyle and vision needs in mind.
+If you’re a first-time glasses buyer or looking for a change, you don’t have to navigate between different options.
+We’ll tell you about the various frame materials out there and what they have to offer so you are prepared when buying glasses.

 Metal Frames